 Introduction to PostgreSQL OID

 PostgreSQL OID is defined as a 32-bit positive number, every row in the PostgreSQL database will contain the object identifier.
 By default in PostgreSQL, the OID column is hidden, we can see the row OID by specifying column name as OID in the table selection operation.
 OID is very useful and important in PostgreSQL to define the unique value of a row because every row contains its specific OID.
-We can neglect the OID from the table by using the clause without OID.
+We can neglect the OID from the table using the clause without OID.

 Syntax